DmitryTokyo/book-bot/readme.md

 ## Usage
 1. Start the `./ngrok http 5000` and put to `.env` https link.
 2. Start the app by command `flask run`.
-3. Set up your webhook to follow the your url.
+3. Set up your webhook to follow the url.
 You can see in your browser `webhook setup ok!!!`.
 4. Send your bot `/start`.

 ## License